 We’re currently living through ‘The Great Resignation’ – a time where employees across the UK are re-evaluating their roles and switching jobs in huge numbers.
-Job hopping is now seen as the norm in many industries as today’s modern workforce demands much more from their employers than ever before.

 Are you recognising your longest-serving staff

 Even before Covid-19, the world of work was having to come to terms with falling levels of employee engagement.
 As people have become disengaged from their work and their employers, they’ve more than likely been asking themselves the question: ‘Why am I staying in a job I don’t enjoy with a company I dislike?’
-But, instead of perhaps being afraid to quit and simply being grateful for having a job, more and more people are throwing caution to the wind and leaving for pastures new – as The Great Resignation is proving.

 For that reason, recognising your valuable long-serving members of staff should be near the top of any good HR staff retention strategy!

-Why should you recognise your longest serving employees?
+Why should you recognise long serving employees?

 However, these traditional methods of recognising an employee’s long service were more suited to an era when people perhaps wanted a ‘job for life’.
-Today, the employment landscape is extremely different; with people staying in one job on average for only 4 years or less – and it’s less than 3 years for workers between the ages of 25-38.
+Today, the employment landscape is extremely different; with people staying in one job on average for only 4 years or less.
+And, it’s less than 3 years for workers between the ages of 25-38.
 No carriage clocks for them, then…

 There’s also the valid point that having ‘long term’ employees may not necessarily be a good thing, so why reward them at all?
-It could be argued that low staff turnover can actually hold a company back, as some levels of staff churn can be good for a business – especially when it comes to career advancement, fresh ideas and motivation levels.
+It could be argued that low staff turnover can actually hold a company back, as some levels of staff churn can be good for a business.
+Especially when it comes to career advancement, fresh ideas and motivation levels.

 • It indicates a stable working environment